Understanding heat transfer oil

 Some thermal fluid suppliers also offer a drain, flush and refill service to help safely drain the system and dispose of the waste product in accordance with legislation.

-The Dangerous Substances and Explosive Atmospheres Regulations (DSEAR) of 2002 and the Explosive Atmosphere Directive (ATEX 137) are mandatory requirements for minimising safety risks and protecting workers from fire and explosion where flammable or explosive materials, such as thermal oils, are present.
+While specific legislation varies by region, employers generally have a legal and ethical responsibility to assess risk, implement safety controls and maintain through documentation.
+In the UK and Europe, for example, regulations like the Dangerous Substances and Explosive Atmospheres Regulations (DSEAR) of 2002 and the Explosive Atmosphere Directive (ATEX 137) are mandatory requirements for minimising safety risks and protecting workers from fire and explosion where flammable or explosive materials, such as thermal oils, are present.

 Employers have a legal obligation to not only comply with this legislation but to prepare and maintain documentary evidence.

-Manufacturers can work with thermal oil suppliers to implement an effective preventative maintenance programme.
 As part of Thermocare®, for example, Global Heat Transfer’s engineers offer both on-site and remote technical support that will help to extend fluid lifespan, reduce environmental impact and maintain regulatory compliance.

 Global Heat Transfer also offers Thermocare® 24/7 Live Condition Monitoring.
 This cloud-based remote monitoring system continuously monitors fluid condition, sharing real-time data with the cloud that engineers can access from any location.
 The platform can determine the presence of degradation factors and warn maintenance personnel with an alert to smart devices if it detects an anomaly.